-- Brachycephalic Airway Syndrome (BOAS) is not one problem—it’s a multi-level chokehold you can stage like cancer.
+- BOAS is not one problem—it’s a multi-level chokehold you can stage like cancer.

-- The first symptom owners ignore: vomiting white foam after play; it’s acid reflux caused by chronic oxygen debt.
+- First symptom owners ignore: vomiting white foam after play—acid reflux from chronic oxygen debt.

-- If your Frenchie can’t walk 100 m in 70 °F weather without dropping into “frog-leg” sit, surgery odds just doubled from “maybe” to “inevitable.”
+- If your Frenchie can’t walk 100m in 70°F without “frog-leg” sitting, surgery odds doubled from “maybe” to “inevitable.”

-- Weight loss—even 1 kg—delivers a bigger oxygen gain than most prescription drugs.
+- Weight loss—even 1 kg—delivers bigger oxygen gain than most prescription drugs.

-- Timing the walk: pre-dawn or dusk only; pavement at 80 °F spikes core temp 5 °F in 5 minutes.
+- Timing: pre-dawn or dusk only; pavement at 80°F spikes core temp 5°F in 5 minutes.

-- DIY breathing audit: film a 45-second treadmill walk at 2 mph; if the nostril flare cycle shortens to under 1 second, see a specialist.
+- DIY audit: film 45-second treadmill walk at 2 mph; nostril flare cycle <0.8 seconds = specialist this week.

-- Every gram of neck collar pressure on an 11 kg dog equals 6 extra pounds of chest restriction; switch to a Y-front harness immediately.
+- Every gram of neck pressure = 6 lbs chest restriction; switch to Y-front harness immediately.

 French Bulldogs have four choke-points at once: stenotic nares (pinched nostrils), elongated soft palate, hypoplastic trachea, and everted laryngeal saccules.
 Each point multiplies resistance—think sipping a milkshake through a cocktail straw with a knot halfway down.